FACTION BRIEF

 Substrate is Identity

 Consciousness cannot survive transfer between substrates.
-Period.
 Upload technology doesn't preserve people; it kills them and creates convincing copies.

 2